polius/meteornext-docs/docs/guides/deployments.md

 The transaction is used to reflect the changes of each bulk query immediately as they are being executed.
 If the DELETE query had been executed without using transactions, other connections would not have seen the DELETE operation until the deployment had finished.

-Being said that, it's always recommended to use transactions when executing queries that are splitted in chunks (INSERTs, UPDATEs or DELETEs).
+Being said that, it's always recommended to use transactions when executing queries that are separated in chunks (INSERTs, UPDATEs or DELETEs).
 :::

 ## Scheduled

 Scheduled deployments are used to program a deployment to be executed automatically in a given time.

-This feature comes in four flavors:
+This feature comes in four flavours:

-- **[One-Time execution](#one-time-execution)**: Execute a deployment once in a given datetime.
+- **[One-Time execution](#one-time-execution)**: Execute a deployment once in a given date time.
 - **[Daily execution](#daily-execution)**: Execute a deployment each day at the same time.
 - **[Weekly execution](#weekly-execution)**: Execute a deployment in a specific time on the desired week days.
 - **[Monthly execution](#monthly-execution)**: Execute a deployment in a specific time on the desired months.

 ### One-Time execution

-One-Time executions are used to execute a deployment in a specific datetime.
+One-Time executions are used to execute a deployment in a specific date time.

 The following image shows an example of a one-time execution.